ZenGo-X/kms-secp256k1/README.md

 * The library has no unified methodology to handle errors.
 Usually errors are propagated from lower level code.

 ### To play with the code
-Our working branch is `schnorr-support`.
 It is best to start with the tests code:
 1. `poc.rs` for VE recovery and master keys generation
 2. `ecdsa/two_party/test` and `schnorr/two_party/test` for keygen, signing, rotation, hd tests.
 Notice that HD and rotation are commutative such that the order of the operations does not matter.